rie1973/Alien-Invasion/README.md

 A Hands-On, Project-Based Introduction to Programming by Eric Matthes

-Anyone who watches the play the game can use this application.
+Anyone who wishes the play the game can use this application.

 ## Acknowledgements